MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 > [!NOTE]
 > You can use the Flux v2 extension in either an Azure Arc-enabled Kubernetes cluster or in an Azure Kubernetes Service (AKS) cluster.
 These troubleshooting tips generally apply to all cluster types.

-For general help with troubleshooting problems when you use `fluxConfigurations` resources, run these Azure CLI commands with `--debug` parameters defined:
+For general help with troubleshooting problems when you use `fluxConfigurations` resources, run these Azure CLI commands with the `--debug` parameter:

 ```azurecli
 az provider show -n Microsoft.KubernetesConfiguration --debug